To guide child protection workers in the role and process of revoking a foster, family or significant other carer's approval.

 Once the letter has been sent to the carer, and if the revocation takes effect, the district director must record this information in Assist.
 In cases where the revocation of approval does not proceed, the district director must remove the alert in Assist.

 A carer may choose to withdraw their services for a range of personal and family reasons.
 A withdrawal must be voluntary and should be in writing from the carer.
-A carer's approval cannot be unilaterally withdrawn by Communities.
+A carer's approval cannot be unilaterally withdrawn by the Department.

-If Communities is no longer satisfied that the carer meets the competencies (or the other reasons for revocation exist), the formal revocation process should occur unless the foster carer asks and Communities agrees to their withdrawal.
+If the Department is no longer satisfied that the carer meets the competencies (or the other reasons for revocation exist), the formal revocation process should occur unless the foster carer asks and the Department agrees to their withdrawal.

 The SCPWPS must record withdrawals in Assist and, wherever possible, arrange and complete an exit interview with the carer.
 If an agreed withdrawal occurs after the revocation process has commenced, it may be appropriate to record an alert in Assist.